Trace methods for stable categories I: The linear approximation of algebraic K-theory: Laced theories

 a naive Verdier sequence in $\CatL$.
 Then $P = (p\op \times p)_!N = Q_p \circ N \circ \hat{Q}_p$ and $M = (i\op \times i)^*N = \hat{Q}_i \circ N \circ Q_i$, where $Q_p = \map_{\Acal}(-,p(-)), \hat{Q}_p = \map_{\Acal}(p(-),-)$ are the two bimodules left and right represented by $p$, and similarly for $Q_i$ and $\hat{Q}_i$.
 We may then place this sequence in a commutative diagram of the form

-where the vertical arrows are weak trace equivalences by Remark~\ref{rem:trace-invariant-proto}, and are hence sent to equivalences by $\Fcal$.
-Since $\Fcal$ sends the lower sequence to an exact sequence by virtue of being fibrewise exact we conclude that $\Fcal$ sends the top sequence to an exact sequence, as desired. \end{proof}
+where the vertical arrows are trace equivalences by Remark~\ref{rem:trace-invariant-proto}, and are hence sent to equivalences by $\Fcal$.
+Since $\Fcal$ sends the lower sequence to an exact sequence by virtue of being tangentially exact we conclude that $\Fcal$ sends the top sequence to an exact sequence, as desired. \end{proof}